KontorProtocol/Documentation/docs/introduction.md

 - Gas tracking
 - Events system
 - Typescript SDK for interacting with contracts clientside
-- Full integration with the Kontor Indexer
+- Integration with the Kontor Indexer

 ## Core Architecture